 Agreement over occupied land may finally allow Lebanon’s cabinet to start work.

-The agenda features issues such as a border demarcation, a review of longstanding accords, Lebanese detainees in Syria and the presence of pro-Syrian Palestinian groups in Lebanon, as well as the opening of embassies.
+The agenda at Wednesday’s talks also featured complicated issues such as a border demarcation, a review of longstanding accords, Lebanese detainees in Syria and the presence of pro-Syrian Palestinian groups in Lebanon, diplomatic sources said.